oppia/oppia-web-developer-docs/LaCE-onboarding-guide.md

     - Hints
   - Once all these sections are filled, the question can be saved.

-## 3. Generating data on localhost
+## 3. Generating testing data on localhost
 - To generate data, we must first navigate to the admin page.
 We will automatically be redirected to the `ACTIVITIES` tab.
 - This tab will have several sections:
   - Reload a single exploration: This section has preloaded explorations.
 These can be loaded onto your local server by clicking the `Reload` button for each of them.